ping/odmpy/index.md

 ## About

-`odmpy` is a simple console manager for OverDrive audiobook loans.
-A python port of [overdrive](https://github.com/chbrown/overdrive) with additional functionality.
+A simple console manager for OverDrive audiobook loans.
+A python port of [overdrive](https://github.com/chbrown/overdrive).

 Requires Python >=3.7.